whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 Finally they tracked down the Mexicans, including two companies of infantry and two of cavalry.
 Geronimo sent flanking detachments and led advances over hours of vicious fighting.
 Many Mexicans and Apaches died, but in the end only Apache warriors remained, having vanquished the Mexicans. [xxx-geronimo autobio|kas-ki-yeh]

+The Apache warriors had used violence selflessly to protect their nation, communicating to the Mexicans that they could not attack Apache communities without facing any consequences.**

 #### Selfless Violence, Example 3: The Zapatistas

 The Zapatistas are a healthy nation in southern North America, many of whose members are from local indigenous groups.
 After 500 years of oppression by the Spanish and Mexicans, and 10 years of careful planning, they rose up in revolution on January 1st, 1994.
 Unlike shallow revolutions that replace one ruling class with another, so that people remain submissive and their lives don't change much, the Zapatistas remembered how to have a healthy nation where everyone upholds their laws.[xxx-ezln preparing 10 years]